New safety measures for visitors at the House of European History

 Do you have wheelchairs available?

 Yes, the House of European History has two wheelchairs available.

 Visitors can use the cloakroom.
 Hand sanitiser is available.

 Café Europa is currently closed until further notice.

 Two vending machines have been added at the ground level before exiting the museum.
-One vending machine with fresh sandwiches, fresh salads and pasta and another one with refreshments, snacks and cold drinks.

 A water fountain provides also free of charge still and sparkling water just after the exit door of the museum.
-Please carry with you your own water-bottle for environmental reasons.
+Please carry with you your own water bottle for environmental reasons.